- My Aged Care is the one place you are required to contact if you wish to receive Government subsidised aged care services

 Care at home services could include help with personal care such as dressing, transport to appointments, nursing, help with meals and shopping, household jobs like cleaning or gardening, home modifications and mobility equipment, or access to social activities.

-Short term support services such as respite care or access to the Transition Care Program can also be accessed through My Aged Care, for example while you recover from a hospital stay, or if you or your carer requires a break.
+Short term support services such as respite care, Short Term Restorative Care or access to the Transition Care Program can also be accessed through My Aged Care, for example, while you recover from a hospital stay, or if you or your carer requires a break.

-If your circumstances change to the point where living at home is no longer viable, My Aged Care can help access Government funded residential aged care that provides you with a supportive environment with 24 hour care.
+If your circumstances change to the point where living at home is no longer viable, My Aged Care can help access Government funded nursing homes that provides you with a supportive environment with 24-hour care.

-All this will be sorted through an ACAT/S or RAS assessment, which you need to organise through My Aged Care.
+All this will be sorted through a Regional Assessment Service (RAS) or an Aged Care Assessment Team/Service (ACAT throughout Australia or ACAS in Victoria only), which you need to organise through My Aged Care.

 Aged care assessment